LOWER ZAMBEZI NATIONAL PARK

 - Province: Lusaka

-The ecological unit of LZNP and the Chiawa Game Management Area support a relatively large population of mammals.
-The escarpment and plateau regions are largely inaccessible and have not been formally surveyed.
-A small area on the valley floor is host to many of the bigger mammals, elephant, buffalo, hippo, waterbuck, kudu, zebra, and crocodiles, and occasionally, roan, eland and the Samango monkey.
-Nocturnal animals here are hyaena, porcupine, civet, genet and honeybadger.
+The ecological unit of LZNP and the adjacent Chiawa Game Management Area support a relatively large population of mammals.
+The escarpment and plateau regions are largely inaccessible especially to species like giraffe and elephant.
+A small area on the valley floor is host to many of the bigger mammals like elephant, buffalo, hippo, waterbuck, kudu, zebra, lion and wild dog.
+Occasionally, roan, eland and the Samango monkey are seen.
+Nocturnal animals here are hyena, porcupine, civet, genet and honey badgers with hippo and crocodiles found near the water.

 The birdlife along the riverbanks is exceptional.
-Many a fish eagle can be seen and heard for miles around.
-Nesting along the cliffs are white-fronted and carmine bee eaters.
+Many an African fish eagle can be seen and heard for miles around.
+Nesting along the cliffs are white-fronted and carmine bee-eaters.
 Other unusual species are the red-winged pratincole, the elegant crested guinea fowl, black eagle, and vast swarms of quelea.
 In summer the stunning narina trogon makes its home here.
 Other specialities are the trumpeter hornbill, Meyers parrot and Lilian’s lovebird.

-The vegetation in the area is predominated by Acacia albida trees, called the winterthorn, growing 10 to 30 meters high, with the classical shady umbrella canopy.
-It is able to tolerate sandier soils than other woodland species and serves to stabilize infertile sandbanks and reduce erosion.
-Winterthorn pods are also remarkably nutritious to elephants who digest it leaving about 40% intact, thereby ensuring its dispersal.
+The vegetation in the area is predominated by Acacia albida trees (called the winterthorn) that grow 10m to 30m / 32ft to 98ft high, with the classic shady umbrella canopy.
+It is able to tolerate sandier soils than other woodland species and serves to stabilise infertile sandbanks and reduce erosion.
+Winterthorn pods are also remarkably nutritious to elephants who digest it leaving about 40 percent intact, thereby ensuring its dispersal.

 Environmental Education kicks off!
 Chongwe outreach 2015 CLZ'S Environmental Education Programme began in Chongwe District this month, funded by Elephant Charge.
 Our EEP team visiting 10 schools bordering the Lower Zambezi National Park for a lesson on poaching, and its [...]